-2016 for income after taxes and transfers, compared to a value of 0.59 for market income and 0.51 for income before taxes and transfers (CBO 2019)28.
+It needs to be noted that the U.S. SCF collects data on pre-tax income and net wealth, which leads to higher estimated values of the Gini coefficients compared to other sources of data.
+For instance, the Congressional Budget Office (CBO) estimates that the Gini index of income was 0.42 in 2016 for income after taxes and transfers, compared to a value of 0.59 for market income and 0.51 for income before taxes and transfers (CBO 2019)25.
 In comparison, the U.S. Census Bureau's Current Population Survey (CPS) estimates a value of 0.481 for the Gini index of income in 2016, rising to 0.486 in 2018 (U.S. Census Bureau 2019).

-The present model excludes taxes and transfers, which explains the proximity of the simulated Gini index values to the U.S. SCF estimates.
+The present model excludes taxes and transfers, which explains the proximity of the simulated Gini index values to the U.S. SCF estimates (although the simulated Gini index for income is close to the CBO's estimate of market income inequality of 0.59).
 The simulated value of the Gini index for income is slightly higher than in the U.S. SCF as the model excludes transfer income (which tends to make the income distribution more egalitarian).
 The value of the Gini coefficient for net wealth simulated in the model is lower than the U.S. SCF values estimated for the recent years.
 This can be explained by the fact that the present model does not account for retirement wealth, which has been characterized by high levels of inequality (the author estimated a 0.86 Gini coefficient for this component of wealth using the 2013 U.S. SCF).